sedgecloud/ECSNeTpp/README.md

 expects an adjacency matrix of the application topology (See ```configs/etl_app_topology.txt```) and a placement plan (See ```configs/1.xml```).

 An example placement plan is shown below.
+The XML schema for generating the placement plan is available [here](https://github.com/sedgecloud/ECSNeTpp/blob/master/src/configs/placement-plan-schema.xsd).

 ```xml
 <?xml version="1.0" ?>